tomla90/EP1_StockSales/README.md

 ### For a concise summary of the project progression, challenges, and database structure, please refer to the "Retrospective Report.pdf" in Documentation folder within the project.

 ### Check out the "Postman.pdf" in the Documentation folder for info on using the database and endpoints.
-You can also find this online at " https://documenter.getpostman.com/view/25199058/2s93sc5YUg " for examples on all of the endpoints etc.
+You can also find this online at " https://documenter.getpostman.com/view/25199058/2s93sc5YUg ".
+The online version also includes examples.